nikeshghimire77/nikeshghimire77/README.md

 ### About me

 - 💻 I'm a Student and Developer
-- 🌱 I’m currently learning React 🤣
+- 🌱 I’m currently learning React
-- 🥅 2020 Goals: Learn problem solving skills.

 ### Tech Stack